starc-reactor/starc-reactor/README.md

 github not finished!!! taking a break, sorry!!! ( ꩜ ᯅ ꩜;)⁭

-i dislike when someone likes tony too, i know its dumb but it feels like tearing open my chest ( ╥﹏╥ )
+i dislike when someone likes tony too, i know its dumb but it feels like tearing open my chest so i hide freely, im sorry, dont take into account please! ( ╥﹏╥ )

 <br />